kayibal/sparsity/README.md

 # Sparsity
 Sparse data processing toolbox.
 It builds on top of pandas and scipy to provide DataFrame like API to work with sparse categorical data.

 It also provides a extremly fast C level interface to read from traildb databases.
 This make it a highly performant package to use for dataprocessing jobs especially such as log processing and/or clickstream ot click through data.

 In combination with dask it provides support to execute complex operations on a concurrent/distributed level.

 # Motivation
 Many tasks especially in data analytics and machine learning domain make use of sparse data structures to support the input of high dimensional data.

-This project was started to get an efficient homogen sparse data processing pipeline.
+This project was started
+to build an efficient homogen sparse data processing pipeline.
 As of today dask has no support for something as an sparse dataframe.
 We process big amounts of highdimensional data on a daily basis at [datarevenue](http://datarevenue.com) and our favourite language and ETL framework are python and dask.
+After chaining many function calls on scipy.sparse csr matrices that involved handling of indices and column names to produce a sparse data pipeline I decided to start this project.

+This package might be especially usefull to you if you have very big amounts of sparse data such as clickstream data, categorical timeseries, log data or similarly sparse data.

 # Traildb access?
 [Traildb](http://traildb.io/) is an amazing log style database.
 It was released recently by AdRoll.
 It compresses event like data extremly efficient.
-Furtherfmore it provides a fast C-level api to query it.
+Furthermore it provides a fast C-level api to query it.

 Traildb has also python bindings but you still might need to iterate over many million of users/trail or even both which has quite some overhead in python.
 Therefore sparsity provides high speed access to the database in form of SparseFrame objects.
-These are fast, efficient and easy to use to do further processing on.
+These are fast, efficient and intuitive enough to do further processing on.

 *ATM uuid and timestamp informations are lost but they will be provided as a pandas.MultiIndex handled by the SparseFrame in a (very soon) future release.*